 examples of allowed values; and

-whether the item is obligatory or optional.
+whether the item is Mandatory (M), Optional (O), or Conditional (C).
+“Conditional” indicates that the item is mandatory if specified conditions are met.

-Only those keywords shown in table 3-2 shall be used in APM metadata.
-For some keywords (OBJECT_NAME, OBJECT_ID, CENTER_NAME) there are no definitive lists of authorized values maintained by a control authority; the references listed in 1.5 and annex E are the best known sources for authorized values to date.
+Only those keywords shown in Table 3-2 shall be used in APM metadata.
+For some keywords (OBJECT_NAME, OBJECT_ID, CENTER_NAME) there are no definitive lists of authorized values maintained by a control authority; the references listed in Section 1.5 (reference [2] and [9]) are the best known sources for authorized values to date.

 Table 3-2: APM Metadata